-The Takeover Code regulates the substantial acquisition of shares of or voting rights in, or control of, public listed companies.
-The primary trigger point is the acquisition of, directly or indirectly, (i) control40 of the listed public company, (ii) 25%41 or more of the equity shares of, or voting rights in, the listed target company, or (iii) additional equity shares of, or voting rights in, the target company entitling it to exercise more than 5% of the voting rights in any financialyear by an acquirer who, together with Persons Acting in Concert (PAC)42, already holds 25%43 or more of shares of, or the voting rights in, the target company but less than 75% (which is the maximum permissible non-public shareholding).
-In each of these cases, the acquirer has to give open offer to public shareholders for acquiring at least 26% shares of the listed target company.
+The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 control of the listed public company, (ii) 25% or more of the equity shares of, or voting rights in, the listed target company, or (iii) additional equity shares of, or voting rights in, the target company entitling it to exercise more than 5% of the voting rights in any financial year by an acquirer who, together with Persons Acting in Concert (PAC), already holds 25% or more of shares of, or the voting rights in, the target company but less than 75% (which is the maximum permissible non-public shareholding).
+In each of these cases, the acquirer has to give an open offer to public shareholders for acquiring at least 26% shares of the listed target company.
 The open offer has to be made by the acquirer at a price not less than the price determined as per the pricing guidelines given in the Takeover Code.